Yinteger/vscode-aem-sync/README.md

 ![alt text](https://github.com/Yinkai15/vscode-aem-sync/blob/master/statusexample.gif?raw=true "AEM Sync output example gif")

-### Features coming soon
-The ability to Sync To/From AEM on specific files/folders via a Context Menu in the Explorer View will be coming shortly for the 'full release' of this extension.

-As well, I am hoping to include Maven support at some point so Java-related changes can be pushed to AEM automatically as well from VS Code.
+### Future features
+A list of some features I'd like to integrate in the future.
+If you're feeling awesome and want to contribute, these features would be awesome.
+#### Manual Bidirection Sync
+The ability to select and sync specific folders/files from the Explorer Context menu to and from AEM.
+#### Maven support
+Detect Maven configs and sync the Backend Java changes with AEM.

 ## Configuration
 This extension can be configured for your environment by using the Visual Studio Code Settings Editor.
 Currently, you can configure these properties: